nicspalla/yambo-wiki/docs/source/index.rst

    echo `date`
    yambo -F y.in

-Text can also be enclosed in a dropdown block:
+Text can also be enclosed in a dropdown block.
+Dropdown elements require the `sphinx_design` extension.

 .. dropdown:: a title for the dropdown